3D printing vs injection molding: an in-depth comparative analysis

 Injection molding: Although injection molding is also capable of handling complex shapes, it has certain limitations.
 Some designs with undercuts or very fine features may be difficult to achieve due to mold design and demolding considerations.

-VIII.3D printing and injection molding: cost analysis comparison
+VIII.3D printing vs injection molding: cost analysis comparison

 (i) Initial setup cost